 What Pound Test for Braided Line?

-A 30lb test is considered standard for pike braid and a line strength like that will be perfect for most waters and situations.
+When targeting pike, a 30lb test is considered standard for braid, and a line strength like that will be perfect for most waters and situations.

 No matter if you’re casting lures or fishing with dead baits, a 30lb braid will serve you extremely well by giving you a lot of feel and the perfect bait presentation.

 Braid is a really great strength-to-diameter ratio, which means that you’ll be fishing a fairly thin and invisible braid that’s ultra-strong, even though a 30lb mainline sounds quite thick.
 So don’t let that fool you!

 Personally, I really wouldn’t go lower than a 30lb test, there’s just no need for that.